Boadway Bros.: First Pasadena store

 In October 1912, the Boadway Brothers opened a new furniture store on Colorado Boulevard near Marengo.
 It consisted of three stories of 75 ft x 25 ft each, 5625 sqft total floor space, at a cost of $75,000.

 Starting November 20, 1912, the space was used as a Christmas Shop, for which the stock was valued between $5000 and $6000, and the store was to have 130 saleswomen, 24 floorwalkers, 50 "cash girls" (cashiers) and 50 waitresses.

 Second Pasadena store

 On October 1, 1917, Boadway's opened a new Pasadena store and expanded to dry goods, apparel, thus becoming a mainline department store.
 It added dry goods, silks, velvets and other "highly specialized lines of merchandise" until acquiring a stock worth $250,000, including selected lines of furniture.
 A broad, grand staircase to the mezzanine floor was added.
-The mezzanine was to had four “salons” for display and fitting, each of a different decorative theme.
+The mezzanine was to have four “salons” for display and fitting, each of a different decorative theme.
 The second floor shoed furniture and the top floor, draperies and carpets.
 New display fixtures were of mahogany and high-quality plate glass.
 Stock included imported and domestic lingerie and imported Italian underwear.
 The store's crowning mark was having a corsetière on site, a woman specialized in fitting and manufacturing corsets to order, in addition to selling high-quality ready-made corsets.